nfroidure/belotere/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+You can work on the components in isolation with StoryBook by running `npm run storybook`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: